thomasdunlap/Autonomous-LiDAR-3D-Object-Detection/README.md

 ## Transforming the point-cloud to a Bird's Eye View using the Point Cloud Library

-### Convert sensor coordinates to Bird's-Eye View map coordinates
+### Converting sensor coordinates to Bird's-Eye View map coordinates

 ![](img/s2e1a.png)